 In warmer months, you can even consider making this connection to the outdoors a little more literal.
-‘By early summer, we put down the washed-out floral and pastel colors of our Andalucia range rugs, and even run them from the porch outside onto the terrace to give a sense of continuity in indoor and outdoor living,’ says Tasha Green, Director and Co-Founder of Weaver Green.
+‘By early summer, we put down the washed-out floral and pastel colors of our Andalucia range rugs, and even run them from the porch outside onto the terrace to give a sense of continuity in indoor and outdoor living,’ says Tasha Green, Director and Co-Founder of Weaver Green (opens in new tab).
 ‘All our rugs, cushions and blankets are perfect for use outdoors in gardens and on terraces.’

 4. Change up your hallway with a runner

-If you don’t want to commit to a full carpet, adding a rug or runner will soften a hard floor.
+If you don’t want to commit to a full carpet, adding a rug or hallway runner ideas will soften a hard floor.
 ‘Runners allow you to instantly update and change the feel of a hallway,’ says Green.
 ‘A statement runner can be the main design feature from which you complement other interior elements in your entrance.’